Curriculum Vitae

 University of California, San Francisco

-Sep 2022 — PresentPhD Candidate · Biological and Medical Informatics · San Francisco, CA- PhD research in functional genomics, virology, and computational biology, in collaboration with the Arc Institute.
+Sep 2022 — PresentPhD Candidate · Biological and Medical Informatics · San Francisco, CAM.S., Biological and Medical Informatics · awarded June 2024 (en route to PhD) · advisor: Luke Gilbert- PhD research in functional genomics, virology, and computational biology, in collaboration with the Arc Institute.

 - Developing computational and experimental approaches for studying gene regulation, perturbation biology, and disease mechanisms.